-The second part of the payments table provides for funds that are transferred to other institutions, businesses and individuals, which do not constitute a department's final expenditure.
+The second part of the payments table provides for funds that are transferred to other government institutions, businesses and individuals, and do not constitute a department's final expenditure.
 This item includes all of government's unrequited, non-repayable payments - payments for which no goods or services are received in return.

 The category transfers and subsidies is subdivided into the various targeted recipients or beneficiaries receiving funding from government, such as other levels of general government, households, non-profit institutions and public corporations.
-This allows for the separation of all transfers from payments controlled directly by departments.
+This allows for the separation of all transfers from payments that departments control directly.